kevin-tolentino/animeconnectcc-aws-serverless-app/README.md

 - Anime API - https://jikan.moe/
 - Invoking AWS Lamda Functions in Amazon Connect - https://docs.aws.amazon.com/connect/latest/adminguide/connect-lambda-functions.html
 - NodeJS with DynamoDB - https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.NodeJs.html
-- Trie data structure package - https://github.com/joshjung/trie-search
+- Trie Data Structure Package - https://github.com/joshjung/trie-search

 ## Conclusion
 I had much fun with this application through learning and tinkering with the various AWS services available to me!
 It was a challenge I wanted to face head on, and learn how to do the project well.
 Thank you for letting me do it!